 Marmorkirken is an impressive domed church in the centre of Copenhagen.
 It was built as a faith centre-piece for the surrounding purpose-built community, but its construction was not without its problems.
 The big draw in the calm and peaceful interior is the lovely painted ceiling of the dome.
 We stood for quite some time in wonder looking up at it!
 The dome is rather impressive on the outside too and can be seen over most of central Copenhagen.

-Marmorkirken, meaning “The Marble Church” is the popular name for Frederick’s Church.
+Marmorkirken, actually means “The Marble Church” in Danish and is the popular name for what is correctly called Frederick’s Church.
 It stands in the Fredricksstaden area of Copenhagen and was designed in 1740 to fit in with the other major structures in the district.
 Work began in 1754 but sadly budget cuts meant it remained unfinished for 150 years, standing in ruin.
-It was finally completed in 1894.
+Eventually, the funds were found to finish it and thank goodness they were.
+The church was finally completed in 1894.

 LOCATION & CONTACT